huangli712/ACTest/docs/src/man/gui.md

 # Graphic User Interface

 [ZenGui](https://github.com/huangli712/ZenGui) provides a graphic user interface for ACTest.
 It is based on the `Dear ImGui` C++ library and its Julia language wrapper `CImGui.jl`.
-With ZenGui, users can easily generate valid act.toml files.
+With ZenGui, users can easily generate valid "act.toml" files.
+See [Inputs](input.md) for more details.

 ![gui1.png](../assets/gui1.png)